 The former are also for more limited duration, normally 3 months (as insurers must comply with international rules on residency), whilst private policies cover a prolonged stay abroad.

 Travel medical insurance policies also tend to have a cap on the maximum amount of cover and the scope of cover is more limited.
 A PHI policy should provide comprehensive cover, although all policies vary in their scope.

 Finally, although those with a medical condition or aged 70+ are able to obtain travel medical insurance, it is far less easy for them to do so for a PHI.
-In their case, however, for UK state retirees at least an S1 certificate should be possible, although they are likely to need a PHI policy for the visa application process, and until the S1 has been validated by the local French health authority.
+In their case, however, for UK and EEA retirees at least an S1 certificate should be possible, although they are likely to need a PHI policy for the visa application process, and until the S1 has been validated by the local French health authority.

 As a result of those differences, the cost of a PHI policy is substantially higher than an average travel medical insurance policy.